superDuperCyberTechno/comploy/README.md

 ![comploy](https://raw.githubusercontent.com/superDuperCyberTechno/comploy/master/header.png)

 _comploy_ is a simple deployment script written in bash, made to co-operate with git.
 The premise is super simple; when set up and executed, _comploy_ will deploy your source code (up to last commit) to your designated server(s).
+It's kinda like a very lean deployphp/deployer.

 ### Installation
 To download a copy, simply run the following command in the root of your git project: